 You want to run a build in multiple processes.
 However, you can use the IDE to achieve the same result on projects in C++ and C#.

 You want to modify the build system.
 For example, you might want to enable the following actions:

 Copy the build outputs to a different place.

 Do a post-processing step.
 For example, you might want to stamp an assembly with a different version.

 You can write code in the Visual Studio IDE but run builds by using MSBuild.
 As another alternative, you can build code in the IDE on a development computer but use an MSBuild command line to build code that's integrated from multiple developers.

 You can use Team Foundation Build to automatically compile, test, and deploy your application.
 Your build system can automatically run builds when developers check in code (for example, as part of a Continuous Integration strategy) or according to a schedule (for example, a nightly Build Verification Test build).
 Team Foundation Build compiles your code by using MSBuild.
-For more information, see Build the application.
+For more information, see Build and release.